London, Ontario: Development

 Records from 1869 indicate a population of about 18,000 served by three newspapers, churches of all major denominations and offices of all the major banks.
 Industries included several tanneries, oil refineries and foundries, four flour mills, the Labatt Brewing Company and the Carling brewery in addition to other manufacturing companies such as EMCO Wheaton.
 Both the Great Western and Grand Trunk railways had stops here.
 Several insurance companies also had offices in the city.

 Canada Trust was founded in London in 1864 as The Huron and Erie Trust.
 Its headquarters is visible in this 1960 photo.
 The successor bank is TD Canada Trust, with the first transit number assigned to TD: 0001.

-The Crystal Palace Barracks, an octagonal brick building with eight doors and forty-eight windows built in 1861, was used for events such the Provincial Agricultural Fair of Canada West held in London that year.
-It was visited by Prince Arthur, Duke of Connaught and Strathearn, Governor-General John Young, 1st Baron Lisgar and Prime Minister John A. Macdonald.
+The Crystal Palace Barracks, an octagonal brick building with eight doors and forty-eight windows built in 1861, was used for events such as the Provincial Agricultural Fair of Canada West held in London that year.
+It was visited by Prince Arthur, Duke of Connaught and Strathearn; Governor-General John Young, 1st Baron Lisgar; and Prime Minister John A. Macdonald.

 Long before the Royal Military College of Canada was established in 1876, there were proposals for military colleges in Canada.
 Staffed by British Regulars, adult male students underwent three-month-long military courses from 1865 at the School of Military Instruction in London.
 Established by Militia General Order in 1865, the school enabled Officers of Militia or Candidates for Commission or promotion in the Militia to learn Military duties, drill and discipline, to command a Company at Battalion Drill, to Drill a Company at Company Drill, the internal economy of a Company and the duties of a Company's Officer.
 The school was not retained at Confederation, in 1867.